 Although the sense of uncertainty and the ability to adapt quickly to changing circumstances won’t change anytime soon, employers will need to adjust to some sort of “new normal” and eventually set their sights on what recovery will look like.

 Good leaders will take every opportunity to inspire and guide their employees through this challenging time.
-Here are five of those can’t-miss leadership opportunities:
+Here are five of can’t-miss opportunities for leadership during a crisis:

 1. Assess Failures and Mistakes